unicitynetwork/alpha/doc/build-alpha.md

 ### Main network and Testnet chain

-Mining takes place using [Alphaminer](https://github.com/sakuyama2024/Alphaminer) which is dedicated mining software that connects to the alpha node and retrieves mining jobs via RPC `getblocktemplate`.
+Mining takes place using [Alphaminer](https://github.com/unicitynetwork/Alphaminer) which is dedicated mining software that connects to the alpha node and retrieves mining jobs via RPC `getblocktemplate`.
 The 'randomxfastmode' configuration option is not required for the Alpha node, since mining occurs inside `Alphaminer` which always runs in fast mode.

-### Mining Pools

-Third-party software exists for mining at pools.

 Getting Help